bzine19766/Distributed-N-Queen/README.md

 [8,1,14,7]

-To test the solution different chessboards for example 8-queen type:
+To test the solution for  different chessboards for example 8-queen type:

 Refvec8=codinglist:coding_list(8).